tobiasgwaaler/hands-on-haskell/README.md

 # Haskell Exercises
 This is a collection of exercises for learning Haskell.
 Each exercise comes with tests for verifying your solution.

+I suggest you do the exercises in this order:
+* Functions
+* Maybe
+* PatternMatching
+* Recursion
+* RecursionSchemes
+* UpdateRecords
+* HigherOrderFunctions
+* QuickCheck
+* LogParser
+* ProjectEuler
+* TextCalculator
+* Regex
+* BinTree
+* Vigenere

 You are free to use these exercises in workshops and other learning material.

 It's all a bit rough around the edges and pull requests are most welcome :)